-Schoenfeld is the Jewish owner-operator of RedFarm, an Asian-fusion dim sum restaurant with two locations, and Decoy, a West Village shrine to traditional Peking duck.
+Schoenfeld is the Jewish owner-operator of RedFarm, an Asian-fusion dim sum restaurant with two locations in New York (plus one in London), and Decoy, a West Village shrine to traditional Peking duck.
 While his expertise lies in Far Eastern cuisine, Schoenfeld grew up in Brooklyn and learned to cook from his Eastern European grandmother.
 And just like his customers, Schoenfeld and his family sometimes craved Chinese food on Christmas, eschewing homemade fare for heaping plates of chow mein and egg foo yung.
-The future restaurateur's grandma kept a kosher kitchen, but outside the home all dietary laws flew out the window with the single spin of a Lazy Susan.
+The future restaurateur's grandmother kept a kosher kitchen, but outside the home all dietary laws flew out the window with the single spin of a Lazy Susan.
 Suddenly, egg rolls with pork were fair game, transfigured into permissible delicacies through hunger and willful ignorance.

 As Gentiles feast on turkey and roast beef during the Yuletide season, why do many Jews opt for chop suey?
 For starters, it's convenient: Chinese restaurants are open on Christmas Eve and Christmas Day.
-But as historians and culinary experts tell Mental Floss, other ingredients play a part in this delicious story.
+But as historians and culinary experts told Mental Floss, other ingredients play a part in this delicious story.

 Jews developed their love for all things steamed, stir-fried, and soy-sauced after leaving the Old Country.
 Between the mid-1800s and the 1930s, waves of Jewish immigrants from Eastern Europe, Germany, and Greece began settling in Manhattan’s Lower East Side, a gritty, inexpensive neighborhood teeming with tenements, docks, and factories—and filled with synagogues and kosher butcher shops.
-“You started here, and then moved on," Sarah Lohman, author of Eight Flavors: The Untold Story of American Cuisine, says.
+“You started here, and then moved on," Sarah Lohman, author of Eight Flavors: The Untold Story of American Cuisine, said.

-While Jewish immigrants found community on the Lower East Side, "there was a lot of discrimination against Jews at the turn of the century,” Lohman adds.
+While Jewish immigrants found community on the Lower East Side, "there was a lot of discrimination against Jews at the turn of the century,” Lohman added.
 "They were often criticized not only for not dressing like Americans and not speaking the language, but also for not converting to an 'American' religion."

 Right next door to the burgeoning Jewish community on the Lower East Side was the city's nascent Chinatown.
 Many Chinese immigrants had initially come to the U.S. to work on the Transcontinental Railroad.
 After its completion in 1869, these laborers faced violence and discrimination in the western states.
 They came to New York City seeking new business opportunities, and some opened restaurants.

 By and large, Chinese restaurateurs didn’t discriminate against Jewish customers.
-Joshua Eli Plaut writes in his book A Kosher Christmas: 'Tis the Season to be Jewish that the Chinese, as non-Christians, didn't perceive any difference between Anglo-Saxon New Yorkers and Jewish immigrants; they accepted all non-Chinese customers with open arms.
+Joshua Eli Plaut wrote in his book A Kosher Christmas: 'Tis the Season to be Jewish that the Chinese, as non-Christians, didn't perceive any difference between Anglo-Saxon New Yorkers and Jewish immigrants; they accepted all non-Chinese customers with open arms.

 Jewish customers embraced Chinese food in return.
 The restaurants were conveniently located and inexpensive, yet were also urbane in their eyes.
 Jews saw dining out as an American custom that they wanted to try, largely because they sought upward mobility among other Americans.
-According to Yong Chen, a history professor at the University of California-Irvine and author of Chop Suey, USA: The Story of Chinese Food in America, "[Diners] were attracted to Chinese food because, in their mind, it represented American cosmopolitanism and middle class status."
+According to Yong Chen, a history professor and author of Chop Suey, USA: The Story of Chinese Food in America, "[Diners] were attracted to Chinese food because, in their mind, it represented American cosmopolitanism and middle class status."
 And they weren't deterred by the fact that food in Chinese restaurants wasn't kosher.
 But they could easily pretend it was.

 Dairy wasn’t a big part of Chinese meals, so Jewish diners didn’t have to worry about mixing meat and milk (a no-no in kosher diets).
 And non-kosher ingredients like pork or seafood were often finely chopped, drowned in sauces, or mixed with other ingredients, like rice.
 These elements were well disguised enough that they could pass for more permissible forms of meat.
-“You could kind of willfully ignore that there might be pork in there," Lohman says.
+“You could kind of willfully ignore that there might be pork in there," Lohman said.
 "It’s like a vegetarian eating a soup that has chicken stock.
 If you’re a little flexible about your Judaism, you would just ‘not notice’ the pork in your fried rice.”

 Combined, these factors caused the number of Chinese restaurants in urban East Coast cities to skyrocket during the early 20th century.
-Jews soon accounted for 60 percent of the white clientele in New York City's and Philadelphia’s Chinese restaurants, Chen writes, and Chinese restaurants would often go out of their way to cater to these clients.
+Jews soon accounted for 60 percent of the white clientele in New York City's and Philadelphia’s Chinese restaurants, Chen wrote, and Chinese restaurants would often go out of their way to cater to these clients.
 The eateries delivered their food to Jewish neighborhoods and to individual customers.

-Yet an unwavering affection for Chinese food wasn't shared by all Jews.
+Yet, an unwavering affection for Chinese food wasn't shared by all Jews.
 In an example cited by Chen and Lee, a reporter for Der Tog (The Day), a Yiddish daily newspaper in New York City, noted in 1928 that Jewish diners were in danger of drowning their culinary roots in soy sauce.
 To take back their taste buds, Jewish-Americans should hoist protest signs reading “Down with chop suey!
 Long live gefilte fish!” the journalist joked.

 But Jewish cookbooks had already begun including Americanized dishes like chop suey and egg foo yung, which Chinese chefs had specially created to appeal to homegrown appetites.
 And as Lower East Side Jews moved to different neighborhoods, boroughs, and suburbs, Chinese restaurants followed them.

-By the mid-20th century, Nathan says, Chinese restaurants had become de facto social clubs in Jewish communities.
+By the mid-20th century, Nathan said, Chinese restaurants had become de facto social clubs in Jewish communities.
 Familiar faces were always present, children were always welcome, and eating with your hands wasn’t just encouraged—it was required.
 Everyone left filled with food and gossip, whether it was Christmas or an ordinary Sunday evening.

 Thanks to immigration patterns, nostalgia, and convenient hours of operation, this culinary custom has stuck around.
-“Jewish guests want to go out and eat Chinese food on Christmas,” Schoenfeld, the Manhattan restaurateur, says.
+“Jewish guests want to go out and eat Chinese food on Christmas,” Schoenfeld, the Manhattan restaurateur, said.
 “It’s become a tradition, and it’s extraordinary how it’s really grown.”